-Additional information about each Fund's investments will be available in the Fund's annual and semi-annual reports to shareholders.
+Additional information about each Fund's investments is available in the Fund's annual and semi-annual reports to shareholders.
 In each Fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its most recent fiscal year.

-The Funds' SAI is available and annual and semi-annual reports will be available, free of charge, on the Funds' website at www.axsinvestments.com.
-You can also obtain a free copy of the Funds' SAI or annual and semi-annual reports, request other information, or inquire about a Fund by contacting a broker that sells shares of the Funds, by calling the Funds (toll-free) at 303-623-2577 or by writing to the Funds' distributor, ALPS Distributors, Inc. at 1290 Broadway, Suite 1000, Denver, Colorado 80203.
+The Funds' SAI is available and annual and semi-annual reports is available, free of charge, on the Funds' website at www.axsinvestments.com.
+You can also obtain a free copy of the Funds' SAI or annual and semi-annual reports, request other information, or inquire about a Fund by contacting a broker that sells shares of the Funds, by calling the Funds collect at 1-833-297-2587 or by writing to the Funds' distributor, ALPS Distributors, Inc. at 1290 Broadway, Suite 1000, Denver, Colorado 80203.